grishkam/QuickFigures/UserGuide/User Guide.md

     - **The Quick Figure Tool** creates a new figure from a multidimensional image.
 If an image is open in ImageJ, that image will be used to create a figure, otherwise the user will be asked to choose a file.
 New figures may either be split channel or contain only the merged image depending on what the user has set as the default template.

 ![image](images/tools/InsetTool.png)
     - **The Inset Tool** creates a set of small panels that show a subsection of the parent image.
 To use this tool, a figure must already be created.
 The user can draw a region of interest on one of the image panels in an existing figure.
 This tool then creates a series of smaller "daughter" panels beside the parent panel.
 Users can later resize or rotate those regions of interest to change what is displayed in the daughter panels.
-By double cliking on the inset tool, users can access a dialog that may be used to change how the tool creates daughter panels (altering preferred location, scale factor or number of panels).
+By double clicking on the inset tool, users can access a dialog that may be used to change how the tool creates daughter panels (altering preferred location, scale factor or number of panels).
 The regions of interest are editable objects that can be altered just like any [shape](#Shapes).
-Right cliking on the regions of interest (the ['frames'](#Insets-and-Frames)) brings up a popup menu with options related to the daughter panels.
+Right clicking on the [regions of interest](#Insets)) brings up a popup menu with options related to the daughter panels.

 ## Section 3: Editing Figures and Channels